America First Legal

 America First Legal Foundation (AFL) is an American 501(c)(3) nonprofit conservative public interest organization founded in 2021 by Stephen Miller.

 Organization

 Leadership

 America First Legal is led by a president, vice president, and executive director.
 Stephen Miller, the current senior advisor to President Donald Trump, is the organization's founder and president.
-The vice president is Gene Hamilton, a Department of Justice official under Trump, and the executive director is Matthew Whitaker, the acting U.S. attorney general under Trump following Jeff Sessions's resignation.
+The vice president is Gene Hamilton, a Department of Justice official under Trump, and the executive director is Matthew Whitaker, the acting U.S. attorney general under Trump following the resignation of Jeff Sessions.
 America First Legal's board of directors includes Whitaker and former chief of staff for Trump, Mark Meadows.

 Positions

 America First Legal is a conservative legal entity that focuses on administrative law and executive overreach in response to litigation during the Trump administration, including legal challenges to the Trump travel ban, an attempt to ban TikTok, and barring migrants from seeking asylum.
 The organization has filed lawsuits regarding diversity, equity, and inclusion, Title 42 expulsions, the First Amendment and social media services, Title IX and transgender people, and affirmative action.
 In January 2023, the organization joined a lawsuit led by Texas attorney general Ken Paxton claiming a federal migrant parole program was unlawful.

 In October 2022, America First Legal sent flyers to voters in Colorado's 8th congressional district that were characterized as transphobic by the Queer and Trans People of Color Program of the Latino Action Council.
 During the 2022 elections, the organization became involved in legal efforts relating to claims of apparent voter fraud in the election.
 Flyers obtained by The New York Times targeted Asian Americans with anti-affirmative action messaging.
 America First Legal ran advertisements accusing the Biden administration of "anti-white bigotry", spending million on radio advertisements, second to the Senate Leadership Fund.
 Following Trump's federal indictment on charges of retaining classified documents, the organization sent out fundraising emails.

 Until July 2024, America First Legal was a member of the advisory board of Project 2025, a collection of conservative and right-wing policy proposals from The Heritage Foundation to reshape the United States federal government and consolidate executive power should the Republican nominee win the 2024 presidential election.